shivenkashyapp/kiss.nvim/README.md

 This repo is *also* for people who don't want to spend massively unreasonable amounts of time creating a configuration from scratch, like I did here.

-Well, on a second thought, I'll probably write a short [guide](https://shivenkashyapp.github.io) on creating this from scratch.
+I'll probably write a short [guide](https://shivenkashyapp.github.io) on creating this from scratch.
-On a second thought, that would defeat the purpose of this configuration existing ...
+But, on a second thought, that would defeat the purpose of this configuration existing.
+Meh.

 # License